jroy1992/VersionManager/README.md

   > [!NOTE]
   >
-  > Found that when switched to a new version, sometimes houdini keeps hold of old version and prevents deletion.
-Houdini needs to be close to release the locked file.
+  > Found that when switched to a new later version, sometimes houdini keeps hold of the previously selected version file and prevents deletion.
+Houdini needs to be closed to release the locked file.

 * Apply button pressed without any operation selected